secwexen/secwexen/README.md

 - And More...

-## 💞 I'm open to collaboration on the following cybersecurity-focused topics:
+## 💞 I'm open to collaboration on the following cybersecurity-focused topics

 - 🛠️ Designing and hosting CTF challenges (Jeopardy & Attack-Defense style)
 - 🔍 Real-world penetration testing scenarios (Web, Network, Wireless)